lundberg/respx/docs/versions/0.14.0/api.md

 ## Built-in Assertions

-RESPX has the following build-in assertion checks:
+RESPX has the following built-in assertion checks:

 > * **assert_all_mocked**
 >   Asserts that all captured `HTTPX` requests are mocked.
 Defaults to `True`.